barnardb/scala-invoke/README.md

 Future Work
 -----------

-- It should be possible to get have multiple parameter extractions fail, and get all of the errors.
-E.g., invoking an invocable that returns an `A` might return an `Either[Seq[String], () => A]`.
+- It should be possible to have multiple parameter extractions fail, and get all of the errors.
+  E.g., one might want a strategy that makes the lifted signature for an invocable that returns `A` be something like `Environment => Either[Seq[String], A]` with direct invocation, or `Environment => Either[Seq[String], () => A]` with deferred invocation.

 - It should be possible to build function invokers where some parameters are manually specified.

-- More concrete invocation strategies should be provided, both for direct use and to demonstrate how users might create their own strategies.
+- More concrete strategies should be provided, both for direct use and to demonstrate how users might create their own.

 - Put more effort into minimizing byte code mess.